ImagingInformatics/machine-learning/README.md

 # Welcome to the git repository of the Machine Learning Committee of SIIM.

-Under the machine-learning umbrella, you will find sub modules of code committed by individuals who are willing to share their code with SIIM.
+Under the machine-learning umbrella, you will find sub modules of code committed by individuals who are willing to share their code with SiiM.
-By convention, the Committee is encouraging participants to base their code on Dockers to make it easy to contribute, download, run and modify
+By convention, the Committee is encouraging participants to base their submissions on Juypyter (formerly iPy) notebooks to make it easy to contribute, download, run and modify.

-Thanks to Dr. George Shih MD for kicking off this effort with his Docker that build the Keras deep learning framework on top of TensorFLow.
-Each code contributor is asked to bundle all relevant documentation to their Docker in their commit.
+Of course, notebooks need a runtime platform to run on.
+Towards that end, thanks to Dr. George Shih MD for kicking off this effort with his Docker that builds Jupyter on the  deep learning framework Keras on TensorFLow.
+Each code contributor is asked to bundle all relevant documentation to their notebooks in their commit.

 The Documentation folder is reserved for HOWTO's relevant to the entire project